saramibreak/DiscImageCreator/README.md

    => This is a BD based disc, but I don't know the details.

 ## Created files information
+- _[BuildData].txt
+  command-line argument.
 - .bin
-  2352 byte/sector binary image of CD.
+  2352 bytes/sector binary image of the CD.
 This file is used to a cue file.
 - .c2
-  c2 error binary image of CD.
-1bit expresses 1byte.
+  c2 error binary image of the CD.
+1 bit expresses 1 byte.
 - .ccd
   CD information.
 Original is [CloneCD](https://www.redfox.bz/ja/clonecd.html)
 - .cue
   CD information.
 Original is [CDRWIN](https://web.archive.org/web/20111008191852/http://www.goldenhawk.com/cdrwin.htm)
 - .dat
-  crc32/md5/sha1 of bin file.
+  crc32/md5/sha1 of the bin file.
 Original is [Clrmamepro](http://mamedev.emulab.it/clrmamepro/)
 - .img
-  2352 byte/sector binary image of CD.
+  2352 bytes/sector binary image of the CD.
 This file is used to a ccd file.
 - .iso
-  2048 byte/sector binary image of DVD/BD/GC/Wii/XBOX.
+  2048 bytes/sector binary image of the DVD/BD/GC/Wii/XBOX.
 - .scm
-  scrambled image file of img file.
+  scrambled image file of the img file.
 - .raw
-  scrambled image file of iso file.
+  scrambled image file of the iso file.
 - .sub
-  subchannel data of CD.
+  subchannel data of the CD.
 This file is used to a ccd file.
 - _c2Error.txt
-  c2 error information which can be gotten by reading CD.
+  c2 error information which can be gotten by reading the CD.
-- _cmd.txt
-  command-line argument.
 - _disc.txt
-  disc information returned by SCSI command.
+  disc information returned by the SCSI command.
 - _drive.txt
-  drive information returned by SCSI command.
+  drive information returned by the SCSI command.
 - _mainError.txt
-  text data of error message which can be gotten by reading CD.
+  text data of error message which can be gotten by reading the CD.
 - _mainInfo.txt
-  text data of main sector.
+  text data of the main sector.
 Original is [IsoBuster](https://www.isobuster.com/)
 - _subError.txt
-  text data of subchannel error.
+  text data of the subchannel error.
 - _subInfo.txt
-  text data of subchannel when the track number changes.
+  text data of the subchannel when the track number changes.
 - _subIntention.txt
-  text data of subchannel for securom.
+  text data of the subchannel for securom.
 - _subReadable.txt
   text data of the parsed sub channel file.
 - _mdsReadable.txt